cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 - Installing DSiWare can be done using hiyaCFW or TWiLight Menu++
 - Recovering pictures can be done using ninfs, in combination with hiyaCFW or TWiLight Menu++ if you want them on console
 - Restoring an Unlaunch button configuration could be done by resetting it (instructions in the FAQ).
+- Booting into Unlaunch resulting in an error?
+Take out your SD card and try again.
+If it works, then it's a fault with your SD card and restoring a NAND backup won't fix it

+The only thing you should be doing with your NAND is installing Unlaunch.
+Use the alternatives otherwise

 ## Requirements